November 2019 - July 2020

 Inspired his own journey, Steele-Perkins has been photographing families living in London who come from every country in the world.
 These are families that have relocated to London to study or work, flee conflict, or have fallen in love and started families.
 Steele-Perkins chose to photograph the families in their own homes to portray a sense of settlement.
 The New Londoners features photographic portraits of 164 families from 187 countries and is a celebration of diversity, history and family.

-This selection of twenty photographs has been acquired for the Imperial Health Charity Art Collection and will tour Hammersmith, St Mary’s and Charing Cross Hospitals over the next year before being installed on a permanent basis.
+This selection of twenty photographs has been acquired for the Imperial Health Charity Art Collection and toured Hammersmith, St Mary’s and Charing Cross hospitals.
+They have since found a permanent home outside the ENT department at Charing Cross.